vmware-samples/vmware-blockchain-samples/vmbc-ethereum-starter-kit/README.md

 *** **Please note that the developer kit is under tech preview and functionality is subject to change** ***

+# Target Persona and Deployment Model
+Using the developer kit, Ethereum developer(s) can start developing or porting their existing decentralized applications (dApps) to a single host VMware Blockchain deployment on their local desktop/laptop or Cloud VM.

 # System Requirements
 | Components | Description |
 |-----------|-------------|